 Imagine this in your company where your janitors require your support and you help them a little.
 The job satisfaction they could get and the dedication they offer in return is priceless.

-An organization is a complex structure standing on a number of pillars which hold its existence and strengthen its chances of success.
-One such pillar is janitorial staff that is undoubtedly an important stakeholder of every company.
+An organization is a complex structure standing on a number of pillars that hold its existence and strengthen its chances of success.
+One such pillar is the janitorial staff that is undoubtedly an important stakeholder of every company.
 Almost every country and organization deprives janitors of their rights.
 Very few exceptions exist where janitor job requirements and rights are fulfilled.
 This article is based on raising the voice to get justice for janitors.

 Janitor job requirements

 The foremost consideration in terms of janitor job requirements is organizing the janitorial duties and responsibilities.
 Like all other staff members, janitors also have proper job descriptions.
-According to labor laws, they have to perform those duties like other staff members .
-But most of the organizations put irrelevant work load on the janitorial staff, outside their job descriptions.
-Many janitors are seen performing the duties of watchmen, tea boys or peons.
+According to labor laws, they have to perform those duties like other staff members.
+But most of the organizations put irrelevant workload on the janitorial staff, outside their job descriptions.
+Many janitors are seen performing the duties of watchmen, tea boys, or peons.
 This not only affects their focus on the job duties negatively but the work burden also increases the janitorial turnover rates.
 Your janitors don’t stay for long with you?
 This might be the reason you should consider eliminating.

 A good organization always follows the JDs very strictly.
 If your employees are performing the work that is not giving them any credit in papers or in the form of incentives, then you are violating the employee right’s laws.
 Therefore, your market reputation is going to hurt.
 Janitorial staff is that one group which is delivering you a clean workplace where the employees’ skills thrive better and there exist more chances of job satisfaction.
-Hence, satisfying this work group is as important as satisfying a high level personnel.
+Hence, satisfying this workgroup is as important as satisfying a high-level personnel.